MechanicalRock/mechanicalrock.github.io/_posts/2020-02-06-pwa-cache-me-if-you-can.markdown

 * You want that high-performance audit score.

 * **Do you want your users to be able to install your PWA to their home screen?**
+* Users can install your PWA to their mobile or desktop home screens.

 **What are the pros and cons**